 - salt to taste, for the gravy

-- 1/2 tsp coriander leaves, for garnishing the curry
+- 1/2 teaspoon coriander leaves, for garnishing the curry

-- Mix them well by adding very little water to make a firm dough.
+- Mix well by adding just a little water to make a firm dough.

 - Divide the dough into many lemon-sized balls.
-Refer the pic for the right size.
+Refer the photo guide below for the right size.

-- Deep-fry them in medium hot oil, in batches of 4-5.
-Don't over crowd them.
+- Deep-fry the balls in medium hot oil in batches of 4 to 5.
+Don't overcrowd them.

 - Turn them occasionally to ensure uniform frying.
 Fry these balls till they become golden brown.

-- Take them out and place on an absorbent paper towel.
-Repeat the same for making all the koftas.
-Keep aside.
+- Take them out and place them on an absorbent paper towel.
+Repeat the same process for making all the koftas.
+Set aside.
 Let them cool down.

-- Soak cashew nuts in milk.
+- Soak the cashew nuts in milk.
 Set aside.

 - Heat oil in a pan.
-Throw in chopped ginger, garlic and green chilies.
+Throw in the chopped ginger, garlic, and green chilies.
 Saute for a minute.

-- Throw in chopped tomatoes.
+- Throw in the chopped tomatoes.
 Increase the flame.
-Saute till tomatoes change their shape.
+Saute till the tomatoes change their shape.
 Turn off the stove.

 - Heat oil in a deep-bottomed pan.
 Pour the mix into it.
-Add very less salt as you have already added salt in many steps.
+Add very little salt as you have already added salt in some of the previous steps.
 Add sugar.
 Let the mix boil for a minute.

 - This is the gravy for the side dish.

-- Add koftas to this gravy.
+- Add the koftas to the gravy.
 Keep the heat medium.
-Gently boil the gravy with the dumplings for 4-5 minutes.
-Check for the salt.
+Gently boil the gravy with the dumplings for 4 to 5 minutes.
+Check for salt.
 Adjust accordingly.

-- Turn the mix once in a while.
+- Stir the mix once in a while.
 Turn off the stove.

 - Transfer the curry to a serving dish.

 - Garnish with finely chopped coriander leaves.
 Serve this yummy side dish with roti, flatbread, or chapati.
 Enjoy eating!

 Photo GuideClick thumbnail to view full-size